salimsherali/laravel-livewire-sample-crud/README.md

-# laravel-livewire-sample-crud
+# laravel-sample-task-manager
-Laravel Livewire Sample CRUD
+Laravel Livewire Sample CRUD - Code to show how to do create, read, update and delete operation using Livewire with Laravel